-The CUI library will meet Inter-Library Loan requests without obtaining permission from copyright owners provided that the "aggregate quantities" of articles or items received by the patron do not substitute for a periodical subscription or purchase of a work.
+The CUI library will meet Inter-Library Loan requests without obtaining permission from copyright owners, following the guidelines set forth in 17 U.S. Code § 108 - Limitations on exclusive rights: Reproduction by libraries and archives, provided that the "aggregate quantities" of articles or items received by the patron do not substitute for a periodical subscription or purchase of a work.
 The Library follows the National Commission on New Technological Uses of Copyrighted Works (CONTU) guidelines for defining "aggregate quantities."
 The CONTU guidelines permit a library to receive in a calendar year five articles from the most recent five years of a specific journal or periodical.
 CONTU does not give any guidance to libraries for copying material older than five years.
-For more information visit Coalition for Networked Information (CNI) web site at: here.
+For more information visit Coalition for Networked Information (CNI).

 13. Copyright and foreign works

 The U.S. is a member of the leading international copyright treaty, the Berne Convention.
 As such, when CUI uses a copyright-protected work from another country, the protections provided to works by U.S. copyright law automatically apply to the use of that work as well (assuming the use takes place in the U.S.).
 The Copyright Clearance Center has many reciprocal licenses to allow use of materials from other countries.
 A summary of the Berne Convention for the Protection of Literary and Artistic Works is available through The World Intellectual Property Organization (WIPO).